TTSFunnyFarm/launcher/README.md

 Once you've pulled the latest origin, open the 'FFLauncher.pro' file in Qt.
 You should see a screen that says 'Configure Project'.

-Hover over the 'Desktop Qt 5.13.2 MSVC2015 64bit' kit and click 'Manage...'.
+Hover over the 'Desktop Qt 5.14.0 MSVC2017 64bit' kit and click 'Manage...'.
 You will then be greeted with a screen listing your installed 'kits'.

-Click 'Desktop Qt 5.13.2 MSVC2017 64bit' in the kits list and and then change the following...
+Click 'Desktop Qt 5.14.0 MSVC2017 64bit' in the kits list and and then change the following...

 ### Compiler
-- C: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.1.28922.388 (amd64)"
+- C: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.4.29613.14 (amd64)"
-- C++: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.1.28922.388 (amd64)"
+- C++: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.4.29613.14 (amd64)"

 ...and then click OK to apply the changes.

-Once you have done that, untick the 'Desktop Qt 5.13.2 MSVC2015 64bit' kit and then make sure the new kit listed, 'Desktop Qt 5.13.2 MSVC2017 64bit', is ticked.
+Once you have done that, make sure the new kit listed, 'Desktop Qt 5.14.0 MSVC2017 64bit', is ticked.

 Finally, click 'Configure project'.